Your Guide to Repotting Indoor Plants

 When repotting plants for the purpose of increasing the root zone, we recommend bumping your plant up one size.
 Grower pots are generally sized in even numbered inches: 4", 6", 8", 10 etc.

 Always choose a pot with drainage.
 Grower or Nursery pots as they are often referred to are great place to start.
 These can be easily inserted or "dropped into" decorative containers that do not contain drainage.
-Simply take you plant to the sink to water, let it drain, then return it to its decorative container.
+Simply take your plant to the sink to water, let it drain, then return it to its decorative container.

 If you like to plant directly into decorative container, that's just fine.
 Terra cotta pots almost always have a drain hole and corresponding saucer.
 Also, when you purchase a pot at Tonkadale we are happy to drill a hole for you - just ask at check-out!